colinrobertbrooks/react-beautiful-dnd-test-utils/README.md

 ## Supported versions of `rbd`

-Version 3 of this library supports testing `rbd` version 12+.
+Versions 3+ of this library supports testing `rbd` version 12+.
 Use version 2 of this library for testing `rbd` version 11.

 ## Usage